NLnetLabs/unbound/doc/unbound-control.rst

     Current size of the request list, only the requests from client queries.

+@@UAHL@unbound-control.stats@threadX.requestlist.current.replies@@
+    Current count of the number of reply entries waiting on request list entries.
+Because a request list entry can send results to multiple reply addresses, this number may be larger than the size of the request list.

 @@UAHL@unbound-control.stats@threadX.recursion.time.avg@@
     Average time it took to answer queries that needed recursive processing.
     Note that queries that were answered from the cache are not in this average.